contrast-zone/t-rewriter.js/README.md

 # exp-log

-    // under construction //
+    // under construction - partial implementation //

 ## about the project

-    // rule-based programming, logic programming

-*Exp-log* is an implementation of *expression logic* formalism, a novel deductive system that aims to be a host for a variety of kinds of formal languages.
-By its design, it represents an embodyment of a general problem solving technique, supporting diversity of hosted languages purposes and intentions.
+*Exp-log* is an implementation of *expression logic* formalism, a [rule-based programming system](https://en.wikipedia.org/wiki/Rule-based_system) that aims to be a host for a variety of kinds of formal languages.
+By its design, *exp-log* represents an embodyment of a general problem solving technique, supporting diversity of hosted languages purposes and intentions.

-One may find surprising that general problem solving technique used in *exp-log* is based on enhanced parsing technology which should (if everything goes well) perfectly correspond to logical abduction process based on sequents from sequent calculus, a well known logical formalism for constructing scientific proofs.
+One may find surprising that novel inference engine behind *exp-log* is based on original parsing technology which should *(if everything goes well)* perfectly correspond to logical abduction process.
+The abduction process is utilizing sequents borrowed from [sequent calculus](https://en.wikipedia.org/wiki/Sequent_calculus), a well known logical formalism for constructing logic proofs.
+However, although borrowed sequents are a backbone of *exp-log*, we observe them a bit differently than in usual sequent calculus interpretation.
+This allows us to use the abduction process as a main guide towards automatic construction of output from provided input while still keeping *exp-log* in the light of a [logic programming](https://en.wikipedia.org/wiki/Logic_programming) tool.

 ## possible use cases